 Build multilingual apps in PowerApps

-In the case of a SharePoint solution, we can easily handle this using Resource file but in PowerApps we do not have any option to add resource file.
+In the case of a SharePoint solution, we can easily handle this using a Resource file but in PowerApps we do not have any option to add a resource file.
 So I have gone through a few MSDN articles and I found one solution to handle resource files in Excel file.

 You can also keep your resource file in a SharePoint Online list, but here I am using Microsoft Excel as a resource file where I am storing Key and value.